This post tackles tenant holding over: what to do when your tenant won’t leave.

 Steps to Take if Tenant Does Not Vacate?

 Having a holdover tenant is a precarious situation, which every landlord needs to handle with the utmost caution.
 Your reaction should be case-by-case to find the best solution.
 Here’s what you can do:

 Negotiate New Lease Terms

-As we highlighted earlier, one of the reasons behind a holdover tenancy could be that the former lease has expired.
+As we highlighted earlier, one of the reasons behind a tenant holding over could be that the former lease has expired.
 Such scenarios are pretty common when there’s a transfer of property ownership.
 In that case, the new landlord has to create another rental agreement with updated names, signatures, and necessary adjustments.
 You can discuss these terms with the renter to find something amicable for both parties.

 Start a Legal Eviction Process

 If you cannot come to terms with the tenant, your next step might be to file an eviction.
 It might be on a payment or non-payment basis: